 Make sure that computer also has Microsoft Spark ODBC driver installed.
 You can install the driver from here.

 Launch Tableau Desktop.
 In the left pane, from the list of server to connect to, click Spark SQL.
 If Spark SQL is not listed by default in the left pane, you can find it by click More Servers.

 In the Spark SQL connection dialog box, provide the values as shown in the screenshot, and then click OK.

 The authentication drop-down lists Microsoft Azure HDInsight Service as an option, only if you installed the Microsoft Spark ODBC Driver on the computer.

 On the next screen, from the Schema drop-down, click the Find icon, and then click default.

 For the Table field, click the Find icon again to list all the Hive tables available in the cluster.
 You should see the hvac table you created earlier using the notebook.

 Drag and drop the table to the top box on the right.
 Tableau imports the data and displays the schema as highlighted by the red box.

 Click the Sheet1 tab at the bottom left.
 Make a visualization that shows the average target and actual temperatures for all buildings for each date.
 Drag Date and Building ID to Columns and Actual Temp/Target Temp to Rows.
 Under Marks, select Area to use an area map for Spark data visualization.

 By default, the temperature fields are shown as aggregate.
-If you want to show the average temperatures instead, you can do so from the drop-down, as shown below.
+If you want to show the average temperatures instead, you can do so from the drop-down, as shown in the following screenshot.